-Traditionally, cow magnets were strong Alnico magnets about 1 cm by 8 cm (0.4 by 3.1 inches) in the shape of a smoothed rod, but today they are more commonly several ring-shaped Ferrite magnets attached to a stainless-steel or plastic core, in the same shape as the single-piece original.
+Traditionally, cow magnets were strong Alnico magnets about 1 cm by 8 cm (0.4 by 3.1 inches) in the shape of a smoothed rod, but today they are more commonly several ring-shaped ferrite magnets attached to a stainless-steel or plastic core, in the same shape as the single-piece original.
 Newer designs to help increase effectiveness include a cage design, in which the magnet holds metal objects inside a protective plastic framework.
 Even newer designs include a stronger array of rare-earth magnets inside a stainless steel body that resembles the original Alnico design.

 About Hardware Disease

-Hardware disease is a common term for bovine traumatic reticulo-pericarditis.
+Hardware disease is a common term for bovine traumatic reticule-pericarditis.
 It is usually caused by the ingestion of a sharp, metallic object.
 These pieces of metal settle in the reticulum and can irritate or penetrate the lining.
 It is most common in dairy cattle but is occasionally seen in beef cattle.
 It is very rarely reported in any other ruminants.

-The University of Missouri extension office estimates between 55 and 75 percent of cattle in the eastern United States have some type of hardware in their stomachs.
+The University of Missouri Extension office estimates between 55 and 75 percent of cattle in the eastern United States have some type of hardware in their stomachs.
 Because cows don’t discriminate when it comes to their food, they easily eat pieces of metal with their feed or when grazing.
 The metal makes its way to the cow’s reticulum (or second stomach).
 Here it can puncture the stomach wall, developing into an infection or damaging other organs.
-This is referred to as hardware disease, hardware stomach or more rarely, tire wire disease.
+This is referred to as hardware disease, hardware stomach, or more rarely, tire wire disease.

 Hardware disease causes loss of appetite and decreased milk output in dairy cattle and the ability to gain weight in feeder stock.
 It can be difficult to conclusively diagnose but can be prevented by the oral administration of a cow magnet around the time that the animal reaches the age of one year.